Meta shares fall on concerns over AI spending, legal scrutiny

 "We don't really know what the optimal size of a company will be in the future," Li said.
 "I think there's a lot of change right now, with AI capabilities advancing rapidly."

-On the same call, CEO Mark Zuckerberg described seeing tiny teams use AI to make products that previously would have taken dozens of people months to finish.
+On the same call, Zuckerberg described seeing tiny teams use AI to make products that previously would have taken dozens of people months to finish.

 He said he wanted to build "the next evolution of our company around these people," which meant investing in top-tier infrastructure, increasing rewards for heavy hitters and "streamlining teams so they aren't bigger than they need to be."